ObayaDevOps/Yujo/README.md

 SMTP_PASSWORD=XXXXXXXXXXXX
 RECIPIENT_ADDRESS=XXXXXXXXXXXXX@gmail.com

+nodemailer will need to be installed:

+and an api route will need to be set up in codebase: 'pages/api/contact.js' contact.js will use nodemailer.

 ## Image Hosting
 For Speed and Performance, this website Hosts and retirevies all images on Cloudinary, an account is Needed.